 Learning Labs in Libraries and Museums

-These grants will support the planning and designing of up to 30 Learning Labs in libraries and museums throughout the country.
-The Labs are intended to engage middle- and high-school youth in mentor-led, interest-based, youth-centered, collaborative learning using digital and traditional media.
-Grantees will be required to participate, in-person and online, in a community of practice that will provide technical assistance, networking, and cross-project learning.
-Projects are expected to provide prototypes for the field and be based on current research about digital media and youth learning.
-There will be two project deadlines for this grant program, with the second deadline planned for spring 2012.
+These grants supported the planning and designing of up to 30 Learning Labs in libraries and museums throughout the country.
+The Labs engage middle- and high-school youth in mentor-led, interest-based, youth-centered, collaborative learning using digital and traditional media.
+Grantees participate, in-person and online, in a community of practice that will provide technical assistance, networking, and cross-project learning.
+Projects provide prototypes for the field and be based on current research about digital media and youth learning.
+There were two project deadlines for this grant program, in FY 2012 and FY 2013.
+See list of Learning Lab Grantees.

-Learn more about applying for a Learning Labs Grant.
+Learn more about the Learning Labs grant program.

 The White House "Educate to Innovate" Web site

 The MacArthur Foundation's Spotlight on Digital Media and Learning blog